-19.6 Safety :
+19.6 Safety:

-- 19.6.1 Manganese based additives are not permitted. - 19.6.2 All competitors must be in possession of a Material Safety Data Sheet for each type of petrol used.
+19.6.1 All competitors must be in possession of a Material Safety Data Sheet for each type of petrol used.
 This sheet must be made out in accordance with EC Directive 93/112/EEC and all information contained therein strictly adhered to.

-19.7 Fuel approval :
+19.7 Fuel approval: